derBroBro/private-ma-server/README.md

 * the gateway calls the proxy server at /gateway/put (HTTP) at two points
   * at the bootup (includes gateway serial number etc..) (length = 21bytes)
   * if new / cached data are available (length modulo 64 = 0)
+* Each reguest includes an header (http_identify) with the serial number, the mac and an unknown value (maybe request type).
+All three values are in ascii and devided by ":".
+  * If the thrird values is the type then "C0" are data and "00" the bootup.

+## Data records
-* the sensordata are chunked into 64 bytes long parts for each record (deviceId + timestamp)
+* The sensordata are chunked into 64 bytes long parts for each record (deviceId + timestamp)
-* each requests which also includes the gateway mac address and other data
+* Each requests which also includes the gateway mac address and other data
-* each of the records is built as follow:
+* Each of the records is built as follow:

 |start|length|description
 |---|---|---